F Material Accounting Policy Information

 Finance income is accrued on a time proportion basis, by reference to the principal outstanding and the applicable EIR.
 Other income is accounted for on accrual basis.
 Where the receipt of income is uncertain, it is accounted for on receipt basis.

-vii) Financial guarantee income:
+vi) Financial guarantee income

 Under Ind AS, financial guarantees given by the Company for its subsidiaries are initially recognised as a liability at fair value which is subsequently amortised as income to the Statement of Profit and Loss on a time proportion basis.

-c) Property, Plant and Equipment (PPE):
+c) Property, Plant and Equipment (PPE)

-i) Property, Plant and Equipment is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
+impairment losses, if any.
 Cost comprises of purchase price inclusive of taxes, commissioning expenses, etc. upto the date the asset is ready for its intended use.

 ii) Significant spares which have a usage period in excess of one year are also considered as part of Property, Plant and Equipment and are depreciated over their useful life.